devtut/generate/docs/csharp/making-a-variable-thread-safe.md

 ---
-metaTitle: "Making a variable thread safe"
+metaTitle: "C# | Making a variable thread safe"
 description: "Controlling access to a variable in a Parallel.For loop"
 ---